neobotix/neo_usboard/README.md

 * Neobotix GmbH (http://www.neobotix-robots.com)
 * Customers in the U.S. please contact our local distributor AutonomouStuff (http://autonomoustuff.com/product/ultrasonic/).

+## Versions

+Tested with:
+* ROS Indigo on Ubuntu 14.04
+* ROS Kinetic on Ubuntu 16.04

 ## Parameters and Usage

 ### Usage

-Tested with: ROS Indigo on Ubuntu 14.04

 1. Clone the repository into your catkin workspace src folder ($ git clone https://github.com/neobotix/neo_usboard.git)
 2. Check the ttyUSB port on which the USBoard is connected to the PC via RS-232 (generally /dev/ttyUSB0)